Support for Scholars

 - Keeping a world-class education affordable for students from diverse backgrounds

 - Providing experiences abroad through international summer awards and international fellowships

 - Reducing our students’ debt, so that after graduation, they are free to pursue their highest aspirations

 - Funding loan forgiveness in select fields that support the community

 Yale’s student support programs embody our highest ideals of equality and opportunity, and their impact is pronounced.
-Twenty percent of students in the Yale College Class of 2023 are recipients of federal Pell Grants for low-income students, and 17 percent are first-generation college students.
+Twenty-one percent of students in the Yale College Class of 2024 are recipients of federal Pell Grants for low-income students, and 19 percent are first-generation college students.
 Gifts for student support make possible the scholarships and fellowships that bring these and other exceptional students to Yale.
-Make your gift now (link is external), or keep reading to learn more.
+Make your gift now, or keep reading to learn more.

-Scholarships are vital in Yale College, where students are admitted regardless of means and 53.3 percent receive financial aid.
-Watch Samantha Wood SY ’20 describe her Yale experience, made possible by financial aid.
+Scholarships are vital in Yale College, where students are admitted regardless of means and more than 53 percent receive need-based aid.

 Scholarships also play a critical part in Yale’s professional schools, where many students rely on a combination of financial aid and student loans to pay for their education.